Alistair MacLean: Mary MacLean

-Films were still being made out of his novels including Breakheart Pass (1975) (from Kastner), Golden Rendezvous (1977), Force 10 from Navarone (1978), and Bear Island (1979) but none did very well.
+Films were still being made out of his novels, including Breakheart Pass (1975) (from Kastner), Golden Rendezvous (1977), Force 10 from Navarone (1978), and Bear Island (1979), but none did very well.

-In 1976 MacLean's second wife Mary formed a company with producer Peter Snell, Aleelle Productions, who aimed to make movies based on MacLean novels including Golden Gate, Bear Island, The Way to Dusty Death and Captain Cook.
-This company still owned these film rights after MacLean divorced Mary in 1977.
-However the rights soon passed to Snell.
+In 1976, MacLean's second wife Mary formed a company with producer Peter Snell, Aleelle Productions, which aimed to make movies based on MacLean novels, including Golden Gate, Bear Island, The Way to Dusty Death, and Captain Cook.
+This company still owned these film rights after MacLean divorced Mary in 1977, but the rights soon passed to Snell.

 MacLean decided to focus on American television, writing a novella titled Air Force One is Down, which was turned down by the American television network NBC (it would be produced in 2012).
-He then pitched six new ideas to networks, each with a 25–30-page synopsis to see which was commercially viable before.
-The Hostage Tower was approved by CBS, and aired on America television in 1980.
+He then pitched six new ideas to networks, each with a 25– to 30-page synopsis to see which was commercially viable before The Hostage Tower was approved by CBS, and aired on American television in 1980.

 Later career

 His later works include River of Death (1981) (filmed in 1989), Partisans (1982), Floodgate (1983), and San Andreas (1984).
-Often these novels were worked on by ghost writers specializing in drama, with MacLean providing only the plots and characters.
+Often, these novels were worked on by ghost writers specializing in drama, with MacLean providing only the plots and characters.
 His last novel was Santorini (1986), which was published after his death.
 His estate left behind several outlines.
 One of them was filmed as Death Train (1993).
-His later books were not as well received as the earlier publications and, in an attempt to keep his stories in keeping with the time, he sometimes lapsed into unduly improbable plots.
+His later books were not as well received as the earlier publications, and in an attempt to keep his stories in keeping with the time, he sometimes lapsed into unduly improbable plots.